 This includes the Surface Pro range of tablets, which can also be used as laptops by attaching the Type Cover (sold separately).
 The clever Type Cover not only protects the screen of the Surface Pro when closed, but when opened, has a built-in keyboard and trackpad.

 But which device is best for you?
-The Surface Pro 6 is only a year old, so does the newer Surface Pro 7 offer a big enough leap to justify the higher price tag?
+The Surface Pro 6 is only 18 months old, so does the newer Surface Pro 7 offer a big enough leap to justify the higher price tag?
 We pit the Surface Pro 6 vs the Surface Pro 7 to find out.

 Surface Pro 6 vs Surface Pro 7: Display